hotslug/go-sparky/README.md

 go-sparky add mantine
 ```

 This installs Mantine packages, writes `postcss.config.cjs`, and rewires `src/main.tsx` to wrap `MantineProvider` (keeps React Query wiring if its deps are present).
+It does not touch `src/App.tsx`.
 Note: `go-sparky add mantine --styled` is not supported; the styled template is only applied during `go-sparky new --mantine --styled` to avoid overwriting your existing `src/App.tsx`.

 Add React Query to an existing project (leaves `src/App.tsx` untouched):